-Sef Translate is Joomla website translation has two online translation systems - Google Translator and Bing Translator(Microsoft Translator on Azure).
-In this article we show you difference between Bing Translator and Google Translate in Joomla website translation - Sef Translate.
+Joomla Translate has two online translation systems - Google Translate and Bing Translate (Microsoft Translator on Azure).
+In this article we will show you the difference between Bing Translate and Google Translate in Joomla Translate.

-Opposite to human translation, machine or automatic translating services obviously win in translation cost as it can be even absolutely free!
+Opposite to human translation, machine or automatic translating services obviously wins in translation cost as it can be even absolutely free!
 Also fast, almost instant time of translation is another big plus in favor of automatic translation.
 No matter how big your Joomla website is, you can expect the fastest time of translation.
 The only drawback in machine translation is accuracy of translating.
 Whereas professional human team of translators provide translation of meaning of the sentence, machine translation does only word to word translation, omitting idioms and terminology.

 Google Translate and Bing (Microsoft) Translator are the most famous translation services, that provides high quality machine translation.
 But when it comes to automatic translation in Joomla, it's better to know what is the difference between these translators in order to choose the one that suits the best to your needs.

 The accuracy of translation of Bing Translator and Google Translate is almost identical.
-According to The New York Times which run the research how Google and Bing translates content compared to professional human translations, translations of Google and Bing are almost equally far from perfect professional human translations but concerning French and Spanish languages, Google Translate shows closer results to the human translations.
+According to The New York Times which runs the research how Google and Bing translates content compared to professional human translations, translations of Google and Bing are almost equally far from perfect professional human translations but concerning French and Spanish languages, Google Translate shows closer results to the human translations.

-Bing Translator only supports 51 languages, and they add new languages periodically.
+Bing Translator only supports 110 languages, and they add new languages periodically.
 Bing Translator provides translations for:

 Microsoft Translator offers a free 2M-characters/month volume tier through Microsoft Azure Marketplace.
 There's no expiration date to subscribe to this monthly subscription tier.
 If you lack of free volume tier that provides Bing Translator you can consider upgrading your monthly subscription to higher monthly volume tiers when needed.

 Google Translate API v2 is paid service, and it is calculated per million characters submitted to the service.
-Usage fees from Google Translate: $20 per 1 M characters of text, where the charges are adjusted in proportion to the number of characters actually provided.
+Usage fees from Google Translate: $20 per 1M characters of text, where the charges are adjusted in proportion to the number of characters actually provided.
 For example, if you were to translate 500K characters, you would be billed $10.